App Sandbox in Depth

 XPC is an OS X interprocess communication technology that complements App Sandbox by enabling privilege separation.
 Privilege separation, in turn, is a development strategy in which you divide an app into pieces according to the system resource access that each piece needs.
 The component pieces that you create are called XPC services.

 You create an XPC service as an individual target in your Xcode project.
-Each service gets its own sandbox—specifically, it gets its own container and its own set of entitlements.
+Typically, each service gets its own sandbox—specifically, it gets its own container and its own set of entitlements.
+In fact, if you are distributing your app in the Mac App Store, XPC services must be sandboxed.
+For apps distributed elsewhere, for example using Developer ID, sandboxing XPC services is optional, but strongly recommended.

 In addition, an XPC service that you include with your app is accessible only by your app.
 These advantages add up to making XPC the best technology for implementing privilege separation in an OS X app.